Quickstart

 bowire plugin install Kuestenlogik.Bowire.Protocol.Udp

 Air-gapped install?
-Download the plugin and its transitive deps on a connected host into a folder, transfer the folder, install offline:
+Download the plugin and its transitive deps on a connected host, transfer the folder, install offline:

 # On the connected host